 Core needle biopsy: A wide, hollow needle with a special tip is used to remove a sample of breast tissue.

 Open (surgical) biopsy: Doctors make a small cut in the skin and breast tissue and remove part or all of a lump.
-This type of biopsy is done when a needle biopsy is not possible (for example, because no lump is felt).
+This type of biopsy is done when a needle biopsy is not possible.
 It may also be done after a needle biopsy that does not detect cancer to be sure that the needle biopsy did not miss a cancer.